-The Call for Papers for the 8th Pan-European Conference on the European Union is now CLOSED
+Registration to the 8th Pan-European Conference on the European Union is now OPEN

 “The Union’s Institutional and Constitutional Transformations: Stress or Adaptation?”

 16 -18 June, 2016

 You can now register to attend the SGEU Conference.

 Click on this link to the Conference webpage.
 On the right hand menu you will see ‘Academic Programme’ and underneath that you will find ‘Event Registration’.

 The Registration fees are very low: €110 for standard registration and €55 for students.
 Registration closes on 29 February 2016.

 If you are unable to attend and therefore will not be able to present your Paper (if applicable) please do let Becky Plant <firstname.lastname@example.org> know as soon as possible as we will be starting to coordinate the Academic Timetable shortly.

 Please book the hotel accommodation as soon as possible.
 A list of hotel is available at this link to Conference Hotels